UI is part of what makes people enjoy your site and recommend it to others.

 You also run UX risks with busy pages.
 The more there is on the page, the longer it will take to load, and slow-loading pages are a death sentence for websites.

-The same principle applies when it comes to menus, graphics, forms, and other elements of your pages.
+The same principle applies to menus, graphics, forms, and other elements of your pages.
 When you give people too much to look at, they can’t focus on any particular thing.
 That means they can’t tell what they’re supposed to do next, which makes it much harder for you to guide them down the funnel.

 Steering Your Users

 UI and UX are all about guiding people in the direction you want them to go.
-That’s a lot easier when you can play into their natural tendencies and coax them in the right direction naturally, rather than forcing it.
+That’s a lot easier when you can naturally play into their natural tendencies and coax them in the right direction rather than forcing it.

 Creating Good CTAs